Investment Property Tax Deductions 2026: Everything You Can Claim

 Common mistakes that trigger ATO audits

+So what does this actually mean?
 The ATO has flagged rental property deductions as a key compliance focus area, with data matching and audits increasing every year.
-The most common mistakes include: claiming expenses for periods when the property is not rented or available for rent (if you use the property privately for part of the year, you must apportion deductions), claiming initial repair and improvement costs as immediate deductions when they are actually capital improvements that must be depreciated over time (the distinction between a repair and an improvement is one of the most litigated areas of tax law), overclaiming interest by including personal portions of a mixed-purpose loan, claiming travel to inspect residential investment properties (no longer deductible since 2017 for residential property), failing to declare all rental income including bond retained for damage, and not adjusting claims when the property is vacant for extended periods without genuine efforts to find tenants.
-The ATO considers a property genuinely available for rent only if you advertise it broadly, set the rent at market rates, accept suitable tenants, and keep the property in a condition suitable for renting.
-Restricting availability to certain periods (such as holiday peak season only) or setting above-market rent to deter tenants will result in the ATO denying deductions for vacant periods.
+The most common mistakes include: claiming expenses for periods when the property is not rented or available for rent (if you use the property privately for part of the year, you must apportion deductions), claiming initial repair and improvement costs as immediate deductions when they're actually capital improvements that must be depreciated over time (the distinction between a repair and an improvement is one of the most litigated areas of tax law), overclaiming interest by including personal portions of a mixed-purpose loan, claiming travel to inspect residential investment properties (no longer deductible since 2017 for residential property), failing to declare all rental income including bond retained for damage, and not adjusting claims when the property is vacant for extended periods without genuine efforts to find tenants.

 Try these free tools